lindseybosch/cats_of_disney/README.md

 * CSS Bootstrap (for design)
 * Paperclip (for uploading images)
 * Used a third party site to hosting images
+I wanted to make my app very simple, easy to use, and clean design.
+I wanted it to have a design very similar to Instagram because I like the clean and to the point interface.

 ####Get started
 * Create a account